antrea-io/antrea/docs/multicluster/architecture.md

 The Common Area is an abstraction in the Antrea Multi-cluster implementation provides a storage interface for resource export/import that can be read/written by all member and leader clusters in the ClusterSet.
-The Common Area is implemented with a Namespace in the leader cluster
+The Common Area is implemented with a Namespace in the leader cluster for a given ClusterSet.

 ## Antrea Multi-cluster Controller